-7.7 Appointment of joint committees
+7.7 Appointment of the joint committees

+Under cl 8 of the OIC; Scheme

+The joint committee is created between the four West councils and local iwi known as Te Tai o Poutini Plan Committee.

+The initial membership of the Committee, until at least such time as the combined district plan becomes fully operative, comprises:

+- a. an independent chairperson; - b. the chairperson of West Coast Regional Council and one other elected member from and appointed by West Coast Regional Council; - c. the mayor of Buller District and one other elected member from and appointed by Buller District Council; - d. the mayor of Grey District and one other elected member from and appointed by Grey District Council; - e. the mayor of Westland District and one other elected member from and appointed by Westland District Council;
-A local authority may appoint a joint committee with another local authority or other public body if it has reached agreement with each local authority or public body.
-The agreement must specify:

-- (a) The number of members each party may appoint; - (b) How the chairperson and deputy chairperson are to be appointed; - (c) The terms of reference of the committee; - (d) What responsibilities, if any, are to be delegated to the committee by each party; and - (e) How the agreement may be varied.

-The agreement may also specify any other matter relating to the appointment, operation, or responsibilities of the committee agreed by the parties.
+- f. one representative appointed by Te Rūnanga o Ngati Waewae; and - g. one representative appointed by Te Rūnanga o Makaawhio. - 7.9 A local authority may appoint a joint committee with another local authority or other public body if it has reached agreement with each local authority or public body.
+The agreement must specify: - 7.10 The number of members each party may appoint; - 7.11 How the chairperson and deputy chairperson are to be appointed; - 7.12 The terms of reference of the committee; - 7.13 What responsibilities, if any, are to be delegated to the committee by each party; and - 7.14 How the agreement may be varied. - 7.15-The agreement may also specify any other matter relating to the appointment, operation, or responsibilities of the committee agreed by the parties. - 7.16 cl.

-cl.
 30A (1) & (2), Schedule 7, LGA 2002.

-7.8 Status of joint committees
+7.177.8 Status of joint committees